Hamzah Zainudin: Allegations against Anwar Ibrahim

 In August 2008, former best friend and opposition leader Anwar Ibrahim, filed a defamation suit against him seeking RM10 million in damages over Hamzah’s allegations that Anwar had harassed his wife in 1998.
 Hamzah allegedly made the remark when campaigning during the Permatang Pauh by-election in August 2008, which subsequently saw Anwar’s return to parliament after a 10-year absence.

 Intervention in PDRM

 In 2021, he was caught having a phone conversation with the soon-to-retire Inspector-General of Police (IGP) to allow him to internally transfer staffs and also enable him to have over certain jurisdiction of Polis Diraja Malaysia (PDRM) which will indirectly interfere with the operation.
 At the IGP's last week in office, Abdul Hamid Bador revealed all the dirty tricks of Hamzah trial efforts to interfere with the PDRM and how it will affect the PDRM's reputation.
 He acknowledged that the voice of the recording was his and stand being corrected as it is not unlawful despite IGP's comment on how politician's interference will make operations hard for the PDRM.

+Allegation of being an operator

+Hamzah is widely known in Malaysian politics as an "operator".
+This was evident during his early years in UMNO, where he was an influential and strategic political operator, renowned for his ability to control narratives and build networks, especially during power transitions.
+Known to work within the shadows, he played a key role as the architect behind the Sheraton Move that brought down the Pakatan Harapan government.

+When I ask a politician, "Who is Hamzah Zainudin?" the first thing I hear is that he's an operator.
+One of the greatest political operators in history.
+Operators are people who solve problems behind the scenes.
+They never surface.
+For me, you were the Lord of Darkness.
+You operated in the shadows.